azsk/AzTS-docs/FAQs/README.md

 | project timestamp, message, severityLevel

 If you see traces "Exception occurred in UpdateFunctionApp function while updating [AzSK-AzTS-UI-xxxxx].
 Exception : [System.Exception: App service [AzSK-AzTS-UI-xxxxx] request to swap slot with production failed", then Auto-Updater is failing as staging and production slot swapping is failing for AzTS UI.You can disable the slot swap feature in Auto Updater with below steps:
-1. Go to Auto Updater Function App (AzSK-AzTS-AutoUpdater-b93ac)
+1. Go to Auto Updater Function App (AzSK-AzTS-AutoUpdater-xxxxx)
 2. Configurations -> Application Settings
 3. Click on add new Application Settings
 4. And setting with following Name and Value,